basselalsayed/pocket_positivity/README.md

 ## Pocket Positivity

-#### React navite with expo to launch the app for development.
+#### A Native app built with React Native and Expo built in a 3 day hack-athon to help Key Workers :).

-As a Team this was an entirely new tech stack which had been rapidly learned and implamented over the last two and a half days.
-In order to aid the project mangment we utalised a few tequniches:
+As a Team this was an entirely new tech stack which had been rapidly learned and implemented over the last two and a half days.
+In order to aid the project management we utilised a few techniques:

-- Pair programing
+- Pair programming
 - Mobbing to eleviate blockers
-- Trello board for managing learing resorces, ToDo, Completed etc.
+- Trello board for managing learning resources, ToDo, Completed etc.

 #### Team Members